Explicit Explore, Exploit, or Escape ($E^4$): near-optimal safety-constrained reinforcement learning in polynomial time: Main theorem

 When exploring unknown states, the agent must attempt to make these states known by performing many state-action visitations.
 A key challenge is that this risks exceeding the constraint-cost budget because the agent has little knowledge of the unkown states.
-With worst-case assumptions on the transition dynamics and constraint-costs, the Safe Escape Lemma (Section~\ref{sec: SE-lemma}) provides a high-probability guarantee for an optimised ``escape policy'' to find a path from the unknown states to the known states whilst satisfying the constraint-cost budget.
+With worst-case assumptions on the transition dynamics and constraint-costs, the Safe Escape Lemma (Section~\ref{sec: SE-lemma}) provides a high-probability guarantee for an optimised ``escape policy'' to find a path from the unknown states to the known states whilst satisfying the constraint-cost budget defined in the unknown states.
 Since the escape policy will not select each action equally frequently from a given state, the escape policy provides no guarantee on making states known.
 To safely gain as much knowledge on the unknown states as possible, $E^4$ performs a balanced wandering behaviour, which selects the least-taken action for a given state, as long as timely escape is ensured by the escape policy, as formalised by the Safe Balanced Wandering Lemma (Section \ref{sec: safe balanced wandering}).

-To integrate the results for the known and unknown states, the Escape Budget Lemma (Section~\ref{sec: EB-lemma}) shows how to set the budget for the known states, $l$, and that for the unknown states, $d'$, to satisfy the budget on the full CMDP ($d$).
+To integrate the results for the known and unknown states, the Escape Budget Lemma (Section~\ref{sec: EB-lemma}) shows how to set the budget for the unknown states, $d'$, to satisfy the budget on the full CMDP ($d$) given a budget within the known states $d''$; this also helps to define the conditions for constraint-satisfiability.
 The remainder of the section (Section~\ref{sec: together}) then puts all the lemmas together and demonstrates the validity of Theorem \ref{theorem1}.